 Tools of the Ergonomic Workstation Setup

 Have you looked at your setup and wondered, “What is standard desk height for ergonomics?” or, “What is the ergonomic height of a desk?”
-There isn’t really a standard height for ergonomics because there’s too much variation in our shapes and sizes.
+There isn’t a standard height for ergonomics because there’s too much variation in our shapes and sizes.

 Features that can help achieve better office ergonomics include: